ehabhussein/dtmf-demo/README.md

 I used my headset and ductaped it to the telephone and ran the script. feel free to mod it to your needs. this is just a demo script the real script is a bit private.

+$sudo apt-get install sox

+this is needed to have play working.